 Portraits have a long tradition.
-Kings, presidents, leaders, dignitaries - sometimes even the family's most beloved pets - have been immortalized in paintings for centuries.
+For centuries, kings, presidents, leaders, and dignitaries - sometimes even the family's most beloved pets - have been immortalized in paintings.

 It's a great way to celebrate life and preserve a memory.
 One touching work was a portrait of the wife of a Swedish nobleman who died suddenly.

 Portrait painting has an exceptionally long history.
 It has a long history of thoughtful symbolism and techniques, which a new generation of artists is nurturing and sometimes succeeding in improving.
 So I have combined these old methods, especially with my natural drawing skills, to make a portrait really look like its subject.

 The most important influences have been John Singer Sargent, John Howard Sanden, and of course, Mark Carder.

 My aim in portrait painting is always to create a lasting work of art that is dignified, uniform, and respectful of its subject.

 My work decorates homes, corporate headquarters, and public spaces.

 My internalized style could be called realism.
 I am a full member of the Artists' Association of Finland (a professional artist recognized by the institution).